-Q32.
+Q35.
 What is meant by "Document Description"?

 Ans.
-Under "Document Description", the details of the document for which the UDIN is being generated are to be filled in 15 to 50 characters only.
+Under "Document Description", the details of the document for which the UDIN is being generated are to be filled in 15 to 250 characters only.

-Q33.
+Q36.
 What are the Financial Figures and Particulars required to be mentioned for generating UDIN for Certificates?

 Ans.
 Any Financial Figure and its particular from the Certificate such as Turnover, Net worth etc. for which UDIN is being generated is to be mentioned under Financial Figures and Particulars.
-The particular is to be filled between 10 to 50 characters only.